AbenezerAbera7/alx-low_level_programming/0x0E-structures_typedef/README.md

 File 4-new_dog.c is a function that creates a new dog.

-File 5-free_dog.c is a function that frees dogs.
+File 5-free_dog.c is a function that frees dogs..